A lovely fresh cherry yeast bread, with raisins and walnuts. You can start with fresh sweet cherries or frozen cherries.

 I love to bake bread year round, even in my warmer summer kitchen.
 I will often bake in the evening though, when things cool down a bit.
 And in the summer, I love to add fresh fruit into my yeast bread.

-This cherry bread is a great example, needing only a handful of fresh cherries or some thawed frozen cherries.
+This cherry yeast bread is a great example, needing only a handful of fresh cherries or some thawed frozen cherries.
 Add in the raisins and walnuts and it’s a wonderfully, flavourful bread.
 This bread is lovely eaten warm or toasted with butter, but you haven’t really lived until you’ve tried it paired up with turkey and havarti for a great sandwich!

 - Instant yeast – regular instant yeast such as SAF brand, not rapid or quick rise yeast.
 You can also use active dry yeast.
 See the recipe card Notes for how to substitute active dry yeast.